This piece is part of MS Explains, a segment where we provide clarity to common or key topics, making them easier to digest.

 EDITOR’S NOTE: A previous version of this article was last published on 1 June.
 It has been edited to reflect COE prices in the October bidding exercise.

 In Singapore, individuals who’d like to own a car require a Certificate of Entitlement (COE) — essentially a significant premium on top of the car’s actual market value.

-One may think that this would deter buyers, but one would be wrong.
-Apparently, Singapore residents are still buying cars despite rising COE prices.
+One may think this would deter buyers but Singapore residents are still buying cars despite rising COE prices.